Wintellect/MSLearn/Object-Oriented Programming in Python/includes/4-inheritance.md

 Inheritance promotes *code reuse*.
 If you want to write a class to represent missing persons, you don't have to copy-and-paste the code for a class representing persons.
 You simply inherit from the `person` class and add attributes and methods that are unique to missing persons.
 Now if you make a change to the `person` class, also known as the *base class*, those changes automatically propagate down to the missing-person class.

 In this unit, you will see inheritance at work by writing a new class named `mMissingPerson` that inherits from `mPerson` but adds attributes and methods of its own.
-You will also learn how to override attributes and methods inherited from another class, as well as how to remove inherited attributes that don't make sense in the inherited class.
+You will also learn how to override attributes and methods inherited from another class, as well as how to remove inherited attributes that don't make sense in the subclass.

 ## Create a class to represent missing persons